 The Family Dependency Treatment Court began in January 2005 through the cooperative efforts of the Juvenile Court and the Department of Job and Family Services.
 The Court is proud to have been one of the first Specialized Dockets in Ohio to be certified by the Supreme Court of Ohio.
 The program is designed to address cases involving adjudications of abuse, neglect, and/or dependency, with the primary issue being alcohol and/or drug problems.
 The Family Dependency Treatment Court team consists of not only Court staff but also representatives from the Belmont County Department of Job & Family Services-Children Services and local drug and alcohol and mental health treatment provider, Brite Futures, through the Village Network.
-The Family Dependency Treatment Court attempts to break the cycle of substance abuse in families by treating drug and alcohol-addicted families who face the loss or restriction of their parental rights.
-The primary goal of this program is to foster family reunification through intensive treatment along with the structured Court program of frequent contact, close supervision, drug screening, alcohol ankle bracelet monitoring, and bi-weekly Court meetings along with the constant relay of information among the treatment team.
+The Family Dependency Treatment Court attempts to break the cycle of substance abuse in families by treating drug and alcohol-addicted parents who face the loss or restriction of their parental rights.
+The primary goal of this program is to foster family reunification through intensive treatment, including frequent contact with case managers, close supervision by probation staff, drug screening, and bi-weekly Court hearings, along with the constant relay of information among the treatment team.
 These requirements greatly contribute to the expeditious reunification and permanency placing of the involved children.